Query expansion techniques for information retrieval: A survey: Query Expansion

-where:\\ $\overrightarrow{q'}$ is the modified query vector, \\ $\overrightarrow{q}$ is initial query vector, \\ $\alpha,\beta,\gamma$ manage the comparative importance associated with documents as initial Query Weight, relevant Documents (RD) Weight and irrelevant Documents (ID) Weight respectively, and\\ $\overrightarrow{d_i},\overrightarrow{d_j}$ is relevant and irrelevant document vector respectively. \\ In the above paper (i.e., \cite{rocchio1971relevance}) only the positive feedback documents and their terms were used to modify and expand the initial queries.
-Hence, the weights are typically set as $\alpha=1, \beta=0.75,\gamma=0.15$ and, any negative term weights are neglected and set to 0.
+where:\\ $\overrightarrow{q'}$ is the modified query vector, \\ $\overrightarrow{q}$ is the initial query vector, \\ $\alpha,\beta,\gamma$ manage the comparative importance associated with documents as initial Query Weight, Relevant Documents (RD) Weight, and irrelevant Documents (ID) Weight respectively, and,\\ $\overrightarrow{d_i},\overrightarrow{d_j}$ are relevant and irrelevant document vectors respectively. \\ In the above paper (i.e., \cite{rocchio1971relevance}), only the positive feedback documents and their terms were used to modify and expand the initial query; the weights are typically set as $\alpha=1, \beta=0.75,\gamma=0.15$.
+Further, any negative term weights are neglected and set to 0.

-Reference \cite{jones2000probabilistic} presents a probabilistic model for calculating document matching score and comes up with superior results on TREC Programme collections.
-Here, first it retrieves the relevant documents in response to the user's initial query.
-Then, the documents matching score (MS) is computed as:
+Jones et al. \cite{jones2000probabilistic} present a probabilistic model for calculating document matching score and came up with superior results on TREC Programme collections.
+Their approach first retrieves the relevant documents in response to the user's initial query.
+Then, the documents' Matching Score (MS) is computed as:

-where: \\ $t_i$ is an individual term in the user's initial query $q$,\\ $k_1$ is the term frequency normalization factor,\\ $tf_i$ is the term frequency of an individual term $t_i$ in the document,\\ NF is document length normalization factor calculated as $NF= (1-c)+c\times \frac{DL}{AVDL} $ ($c$ is a tuning constant, $DL$ is the document length, and $AVDL$ is average document length)\\ $w_i$ is the collection frequency weight of term $t_i$ calculated as $w_i= log \frac{D_N}{n_i}$ ($D_N$ is the total number of documents in the whole collection and $n_i$ is the number of documents containing the term $t_i$).
+where: \\ $t_i$ is an individual term in the user's initial query $q$,\\ $k_1$ is the term frequency normalization factor,\\ $tf_i$ is the term frequency of an individual term $t_i$ in the document,\\ $NF$ is the document length normalization factor calculated as $NF= (1-c)+c\times \frac{DL}{AVDL} $ ($c$ is the tuning constant, $DL$ is the document length, and $AVDL$ is average document length), and,\\ $w_i$ is the collection frequency weight of term $t_i$ calculated as $w_i= log \frac{D_N}{n_i}$ ($D_N$ is the total number of documents in the whole collection and $n_i$ is the number of documents containing the term $t_i$).